-If you’re one of those families that has multiple pets, you know it can be hard to keep your home clean and smelling fresh.
-Here are some tips on how to keep your home from smelling like a pet store!
+If you have pets, you know it can be hard to keep your home clean and smelling fresh.
+These tips can help!

 Bathe and groom your pets regularly.

-This will keep excess dirt, oils, dander, and any odors that may be on your pets’ coats from being carried throughout your house.
+This will keep excess dirt, oils, dander, and any odors that may be on their coat from being carried throughout your house.
 Brushing and grooming can be done more often, since it is just as important.
-Whenever possible, brush your pets outside to prevent loose hair from finding its way onto and into furniture and carpeting.
+Whenever possible, brush your pets outside to prevent loose hair from finding its way into furniture and carpeting.

 Get rid of the hair on your furnishings.

 Use a vacuum cleaner with a pet attachment or a lint roller to do away with loose hair at least once a week.
-If the lint roller or vacuum attachment isn’t working, try using a rubber glove (assuming that a little dampness is all right for your furniture, of course).
-Put in on your hand, moisten it a bit, and gently glide it over the surface.
+If the lint roller or vacuum attachment isn’t working, try using a rubber glove.

 Vacuum the floors.